Vita0818/Outposts/FORGIS_TASK.md

    - allow marking as mastered;
    - move through items.

-8. Basic local state management suitable for a first Android port.
+8. Basic local state management suitable for a first HarmonyOS port.

 9. A visual style that attempts to preserve Kikaria's clean, soft, study-focused feel.